 Anyone who reports an incident of sexual misconduct retains the right to notify proper law enforcement, and college officials will assist in notifying local police if the student so chooses.
 Students may request changes in their academic and/or living situations.
 Such changes will be granted provided appropriate arrangements are reasonably available.
-The Title IX Coordinator, Kathy Ault, 1601 East 27th Street, Scottsbluff, NE 69363-1815, (308) 635-6005 can assist you with these requests.
-(See, Sexual Assault: Facts and Prevention, Reporting an Incident for more detailed information).
+The Title IX Coordinator, or designee, Kathy Ault, 1601 East 27th Street, Scottsbluff, NE 69363-1815, (308) 635-6005 can assist you with these requests.

 Regardless of whether formal criminal charges are filed, WNCC reserves the right to pursue disciplinary action as deemed appropriate.
-The college will consider the concerns and rights of both the person making an allegation and the accused student.
+The College will consider the concerns and rights of both the person making an allegation and the accused student.
 These rights include, among others, the right to have an adviser present during any disciplinary proceeding, and the right to notification of the outcome of any disciplinary action taken.